Fort Collins Vehicle Manslaughter and Homicide Lawyer

 EFFECTIVE CRIMINAL DEFENSE STRATEGIES

 A vehicular homicide or vehicular assault charge can arise after a traffic accident involving drug or alcohol alcohol use or reckless driving.
 Being under the influence and having a minor fender bender will get you arrested for a DUI.
 However, if you’re under the influence and cause serious bodily injury or death to another in the accident, it now becomes a felony offense.
 These offenses can be problematic for individuals as there is significant public awareness not to drink and drive for the simple reason you may hurt someone.
 As a Fort Collins attorney experienced in vehicular assault and vehicular homicide cases, I am here to be your voice and advocate.
 If you or someone you love has been arrested for vehicular assault or vehicular homicide, please contact me at your earliest convenience so I can begin immediately assisting you with your case.
-I am David H. Johnson from Liggett, Johnson & Goodman, P.C. and I am dedicated to providing experienced counsel and advocacy to criminal defendants involving vehicular homicide and vehicular assault.
+I am Lee E. Christian and I am dedicated to providing experienced counsel and advocacy to criminal defendants involving vehicular homicide and vehicular assault.

 What is Vehicular Assault or Vehicular Homicide?